vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 scrub
 -----

-This is a set of rules that can be provided to the Storm runtime which dictate the tags that are included in the packed nodes.
+This is a set of rules that can be provided to the Storm runtime which dictate which data should be included or excluded from nodes that are returned in the message stream.
+Currently the only rule type supported is ``include`` for ``tags``.

 Example: